Salalah Travel Guide + 10 Things To Do In Salalah

 Al Baleed Archeological Site & Museum Of The Frankincense Land

 The ruins of Al Baleed are what remains of the ancient city of Zafar, where Frankincense was loaded on to ships bound for India.
-The area’s history dates back over 4,000 years and not much is known to what lead to the ultimate abandonment of the Port of Zafar.
+The area’s history dates back over 4,000 years and not much is known as to what lead to the ultimate abandonment of the Port of Zafar.
 The Museum of the Frankincense Land is a must-visit along with the Archeological Site.

 Entrance to Museum of the Frankincense Land: 2 OMR